Klipper3d/klipper/docs/Command_Templates.md

   extruder.
 For example, one could use `printer[printer.toolhead.extruder].target` to get the target temperature of the current extruder.
+- `printer.toolhead.homed_axes`: The current cartesian axes considered to be in a "homed" state.
+This is a string containing one or more of "x", "y", "z".

 The above list is subject to change - if using an attribute be sure to review the [Config Changes document](Config_Changes.md) when upgrading